bobjacobsen/csc-exercises/CSC/GitBasics2/index.md

     gitg &
 ```

+The `gitg` tool  might not be installed on your machine, as it's an optional component.
 To get the best display on gitg, select "Branches" on the left-hand side.

 Now hit "enter" or "return" to step through the script one section at a time.
 At each pause,